 - Venus de Milo

-Due to this overcrowding, the museum now requires timed tickets: you must choose a time to enter even though you have a Paris Museum Pass.
+Due to this overcrowding, the museum now recommends you get timed tickets: you must choose a time to enter even though you have a Paris Museum Pass.
 In October 2019, the president of the Louvre updated their timed ticket policy, stating that bookings for a “time” were recommended but only essential during periods of high attendance.
 But from what I can see, there is still uncertainty and if you want to get in, you need a timed ticket.

 How To Get The Timed Ticket

-In the past you could just bypass the line and walk in.
+In the past, you could just bypass the line and walk in.
 Now, you have to go online and using the ID number on your pass, choose a time to visit.
 After selecting the date and time and confirming your order you have to: